The inverse problem for arboreal Galois representations of index two: Realizing representations of index two over

 The above argument shows that if $C_I$ has infinitely many rational points, then $n\leq 3$.
 Now it is just a matter of checking finitely many curves.
 A brief computation with Magma \cite{magma} shows that there are exactly six curves with genus at most 1, and exactly five of them have infinitely many rational points.
 Specifically, they correspond to the following subsets: $\{1\}$, $\{1,2\}$, $\{2\}$, $\{1,3\}$, and $\{2,3\}$ (the sixth one is the elliptic curve $y^2=\mathfrak c_3(t)$, which has rank 0). \end{proof}

 From now on, we will denote by $\mathcal G_i$ the subgroup corresponding to the vector $v_i$ of Proposition \ref{subgroups}, for $i\in\{1,\ldots,5\}$.
-We will show in Sections \ref{descending stuff} and \ref{TheoremC section} that the $\mathcal G_i$'s are pairwise non-isomorphic as topological groups.
+We will show in Section \ref{proofC} that the $\mathcal G_i$'s are pairwise non-isomorphic as topological groups.

 We remark that by searching for rational points of small height with Magma \cite{magma} we could not find any other curve with rational points with $t$-coordinate different from $0,-1,-2$.
 These values of $t_0$ yield post-critically finite polynomials, whose arboreal representation has infinite index in $\Omega_{\infty}$ by Corollary \ref{PCF_polynomials}.
 However, since running an extensive search for rational points on curves of the form $y^2=\prod_{i\in I}\mathfrak c_i(t)$ is beyond the scope of this paper, we do not want to conjecture that the five groups of Proposition \ref{subgroups} are the only ones that can possibly appear.